 Making Payments as an International/NSE Student

-Fall 2018 Tuition, fees, & housing security payment deadline for NEW International/NSE students is September 10th.
+Fall 2019 Tuition, fees, & housing security payment deadline is August 1st.

 International students must pay by the standard university-posted deadlines.

 - Go to csumb.edu/dashboard and click on "OASIS" (2nd option in the upper left-hand corner of the navigation bar) to view your Student Center.

 - Look at the Finance Section of your Student Center.